bgoral/bgoral.github.io/content/posts/2020-12-30-fallacies.md

 ## 7. Transport cost is zero

-In distributed environments, before the transport, data needs to be serialised and on the receiving system deserialised (aka.
+In distributed environments, before the transport, data needs to be serialized and on the receiving system de-serialized (aka.
 Marshaling).
 Both use the resources of the system and adds latency to the operation.
 If you are in the cloud, the cost will be more obvious.

 The other aspect is the network transport cost.
 Security, lease cost and of course operation cost will come on top.